Welcome to ICTA Website

 SPEAKER:Provost’s Chair Prof. Massimo Alioto, Ph.D.

-ECE - National University of Singapore
+ECE - National University of Singapore, Singapore

 E-mail: massimo.alioto@nus.edu.sgmalioto@ieee.org